Mayonnaisu/manga-image-translator/README.md

 ## UPDATE
 > [!WARNING]
-> This updater will replace the old files with the newer ones, so make sure that you back up the files you want to keep first.
+> This updater will replace the old files with the newer ones, so make sure to back up the files you want to keep first.
 For more info, see [here](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools?tab=readme-ov-file#update).

 1. Download `MIT-updater.ps1`.
 	> only if there is a newer version.